JLijbers/JLijbers/README.md

 ## 🔭 Current Projects

-- **Automating Software Development**: Developing a smart tool which automates the development of applications.
-See video [here](https://www.linkedin.com/feed/update/urn:li:activity:7097949443823419392/).
+- **Automated Software Development**: By leveraging AI, the application I developed transforms feature requests into code changes: [Joris](https://github.com/JLijbers/Joris).
-- **Chat with your website**: Developing an application to chat with all information on a given website.
+- **Chat with your website**: Developed an application to chat with all information on a given website.
 - **Recipe translator**: A demo application to test (co)developing with [GPT-engineer](https://github.com/AntonOsika/gpt-engineer).
-- **No place like home**: Using AI to search for similar images in large non-labeled databases.
+- **No place like home**: Using an AI vision-model and an image index to search for similar images in large non-labeled databases.

 ## 🌱 Skills

 - Python
-- Predictive Modeling
+- Data Science
-- (Semantic) Segmentation Analysis
+- Machine Learning
-- AI applications (OpenAI, Langchain, Vision Transformers)
+- Developing applications that leverage AI (OpenAI, Langchain, Vision Transformers)
 - Data Analysis and Visualization (e.g. PowerBI)

 ## 📫 How to reach me